rowanhopkins98/PalestineSpear-3dModel/README.md

 ## Acknowledgments

   - This project is dedicated to the resilient people of Palestine, especially those in Gaza and the West Bank.
 Their strength and perseverance in the face of adversity and oppression have been a profound source of inspiration.
-We stand in solidarity with their pursuit of peace and justice.
+I stand in solidarity with their pursuit of peace and justice.
   - To the individuals in Israel who seek peace and an end to colonial expansion, working towards a future of equality and harmony.